 A unique aspect of our Kindergarten program is our interaction between the young students and exemplary role models among the older students.
-When the Kindergarten students buddy with the seniors, the relationship can have an immense impact on the life of a five or six year old that a traditional classroom setting cannot.
+When the Kindergarten students buddy with the seniors, the relationship can have an immense impact on the life of a five or six-year-old that a traditional classroom setting cannot.
 Lifelong bonds form early on as the Kindergarteners learn from their senior buddies the proper ways of expressing themselves and how to conduct themselves as they grow.

 The curriculum is based on traditional fundamental disciplines.
 Importance is placed on developing sound study learning habits, skills, and attitudes.
 First graders work with their teachers and classmates to build a community and further develop their social-emotional learning skills.
 The daily and weekly schedules for first graders provide a balance between child-initiated and teacher-directed projects, whole group meetings, one-on-one time with teachers, independent work time, and small group time.
 Reading and mathematic fundamentals are stressed.
 Instructors continue to teach the Orton-Gillingham Approach to introduce to students the idea of breaking reading and spelling down into smaller skills involving letters and sounds.
 Teachers use sight, hearing, touch, and movement to help students connect language with letters and sounds.
 Language arts, social studies, and science are included in the regular academic program.
 In addition, first grade students receive instruction from specialized instructors in art, music, physical education, foreign language, science lab, and library skills.
 Field trips and other activities are planned each year.

 Skills in reading, writing, and mathematics are the solid foundation for future academic achievement.
 Students are guided to become independent learners through differentiated lessons, technology integration, and hands-on activities.
+Second grade teachers are trained in the Orton-Gillingham approach by IMSE.
+Teachers use explicit, direct, sequential, systematic, multi-sensory instruction to teach reading.
+Skills in reading, writing, and mathematics are the solid foundation for future academic achievement.
+Students are guided to become independent learners through differentiated lessons, technology integration, and hands-on activities.
 Platooning begins as early as second grade at Clarksville Academy.
 These classes have departmentalized instruction switching from science to social studies.
 This approach helps to bridge the students into our third and fourth grade program.

 Third and Fourth Grade